Scott216/SSD1306_I2C_DSS/README.txt

 128 x 64 OLED http://www.adafruit.com/products/326

-Original library Written by Limor Fried/Ladyada  for Adafruit Industries.
-Scrolling code contributed by Michael Gregg
+Original library Written by Limor Fried/Ladyada  for Adafruit Industries Scrolling code contributed by Michael Gregg
 This version was modified by Scott Goldthwaite